top of page

 Good Molecules STEM Scholarship

-Good Molecules and The More than Numbers Program, Incorporated are proud to announce the Good Molecules STEM Scholarship.
-This scholarship is offered to high school students interested in a career in STEM.
-There will be one $1,000 scholarship given.
-In addition to the scholarship, the winner will receive a chance to speak One-on-One with the founders of Good Molecules.
+Good Molecules and The More Than Numbers Program, Incorporated are proud to present the Good Molecules STEM Scholarship!
+This opportunity is open to high school students with a passion for STEM and aspirations of pursuing a career in science, technology, engineering, or mathematics.
+In addition to receiving a scholarship, the selected recipient will have the exclusive chance to engage in a one-on-one conversation with the founders of Good Molecules.
+This scholarship is designed to support and inspire the next generation of innovators who are ready to make an impact in the STEM field.

 James D. Harris PILLAR Fellowship